ZainAhmedGH/calculator/README.md

 # calculator
-a calculator project using HTML, CSS &amp; JavaScript
+A calculator project using HTML, CSS &amp; JavaScript